Are you planning on launching a new logo soon? Then, Instagram is the perfect platform to do so!

 Your visual identity feels and looks dated?
 Then it's probably time for an update.
-Rediscovering your brand blueprint will allow you to align your brand design with your evolved business and create a new fresh look that's relevant.
+Rediscovering your brand blueprint will allow you to align your brand design with your evolved business and create a new fresh look (and cool logo) that's relevant.

 If this is the case, then planning your brand blueprint is the perfect place to start before you revamp your logo.
 This could give you interesting insights before you do a complete overhaul.

 Pssst...
 Is it time to rebrand your instagram?
 Head over to this blog post for a full breakdown.

 You've figured a logo update is in order - YAY!
 But before the actual launch happens, here are some measures to take to avoid any rough situations from arising:

 Before you launch your new logo, it's important to do your research and make sure it's the right fit for your business.
 This means considering things like your target audience, your industry, and your overall identity.
 Make sure to ask your internal team about it too.

 Once designed, it's important to get feedback from people who will be seeing it.
 Remember, how customers reacted to Gap's reveal?
 You don't want to find yourself in those shoes!

 So make sure to do an internal launch and get your audience's reactions for a few weeks.
 This could include customers, employees, or other businesses in your industry.

 Remember, companies - big or small - exist to serve so it's important to let everyone who has a stake raise their questions and concerns.

 Before you officially launch your new logo to the world, be sure to test it out first.
 This means using it in a variety of situations and on a variety of platforms (such as social media or print).